w5xd/NyeVikingPowerMonitor/README.md

 its gate threshold specification is about 2V.)
 The LTC3525 does not need a disconnect as its SHDN input accomplishes that function.

-Acheiving the less-than-100uA standby current is dependent on the details of how the FT232H serial breakout is set up, as detailed in the following section.
+Acheiving the less-than-10uA standby current is dependent on the details of how the FT232H serial breakout is set up as detailed in the following section.
 Also, the SJ1 solder jumper on the Arduino Pro Mini must be separated.

 <p>To populate a PCB without battery power support, the following part positions on the PCB may